zhang-jinyi/Web-Crawled-Corpus-for-Japanese-Chinese-NMT/README.md

 A Web Crawled Corpus for Japanese-Chinese NMT

 We have additionally manually aligned a WCC-JC version 2.0.
-There are about 2.15 million sentence pairs after merging with the old version.
+There are about 2.15 million sentence pairs after merging with the old version (version 1.0).

 If you use the corpus, please cite as：